trionell/dotfiles/README.md

 stow ghostty
 ```

+# Dual boot
+If you choose systemd-boot as your boot manager, just follow this guide: https://youtu.be/SqA7loOXPZw?si=u_RXse0rvbhcG60Z

+In its essence you just need to copy some files from windows boot partition to your Linux boot partition.

 # Podman
 Podman and podman-compose are installed when you run `installPacmanPackages.sh`, however, you need to specify a registry to be able to pull images.